How Much Does It Cost to Mix and Master a Song in 2026?

 It helps to be clear on what mixing and mastering actually are before looking at cost, because a lot of people conflate the two.

-Professional mixing and mastering engineers
+Professional studio engineers

 What you are paying for at the top end is decades of trained hearing, a treated acoustic environment, calibrated monitoring, and the experience of having heard what professional releases sound like from the inside.
 For the right project, it is worth every penny.